Jill's husband has diabetes, but he loves dessert. She's had to come up with recipes that he approves for both health

-This (almost) topless apple pie combines chopped tart apples, thick sour cream, and dark brown sugar for a rich desert you'll make again and again.
-It's one of Mamaw's best!
+This (almost) topless apple pie combines chopped tart apples, thick sour cream, and dark brown sugar for a rich dessert you'll make again and again.
+It's one of grandma's best!

 If you don't like making pie crust, this (almost) topless apple pie is the right recipe for you as it only requires only one crust instead of two.
 Mamaw Bess made her own fine dough out of shortening, flour, and ice water.
 A less-talented pie maker than she, I use a no-fail vinegar crust.

 For the apples, be sure to select a crisp variety that will keep its shape during cooking.
 Because they're both crisp and tart, we choose Granny Smith apples for this recipe.
 Scroll down to see a list of other alternatives.